TruRace gives more runners a meaningful race within the race.

 Social rematches

-Friends heats let mixed-ability groups race the same event together, compare handicap results, and run rematches without affecting prize heats or official leaderboards.
-Friends heat winners can still claim the heat-winner shirt.
+Friends heats let mixed-ability groups race the same event together, compare handicap results, and run rematches.
+Self-created friends heats do not affect prize eligibility or official leaderboards; only admin-formed friends heats can be marked prize eligible, which also awards leaderboard points.

 Membership over one-off gimmicks